 In its home region of Jurançon (SW France) PM is usually made into a dessert wine or blended with its genetic relative Gros Manseng.
-Few 100% PMs are found outside France.
+French-made 100% PM table wines are rare.

-Virginia initially used PM primarily for dessert wines but over time used it for 100% varietal dry or off-dry table wines (and increasingly, in white blends as well).
+Virginia wineries initially used PM primarily for dessert wines but have since focused on 100% varietal dry or off dry table wines (and increasingly, use PM in white blends as well).
 It shouldn’t be a surprise that Horton Vineyards’ 2016 Petit Manseng was the first white wine to ever win the Governor’s Cup wine competition.

 Petit Manseng’s popularity is largely due to its suitability for Virginia’s humid weather.
 PM’s loose clusters facilitate good airflow, improving its ability to fight rot and benefit from pesticide sprays.
 It also has thick skin, making it more weather and insect resistant.

 But as one owner told me years ago, “Winegrowers love Petit Manseng.
 Winemakers hate it.”
 That statement is far less true today than it was back then because winemakers have learned to deal with its high acidity and sugar levels.
 But left on its own PM wants to focuses on these qualities and winemakers must fight to dial them back.

 One drawback to Petit Manseng is its smaller berries means this variety tends to be low yielding, so bottle prices can be high.
 That said, smaller berries give it a greater degree of juice-to-skin contact, so the flavors have lots of intensity.
 PMs typically have strong tropical or apricot flavors and lots of texture, and are known as ‘big’, flavorful wines.